FerNandoSed/glpi-container/k8s_manifests/helm/README.md

 ## Installation process

 In this example, 2 GLPI instances will be installed, each contained in its namespace.
-Let's called this instances **glpi-a** and **glpi-b**.
+Let's call these instances **glpi-a** and **glpi-b**.

 ### Create namespaces